python-social-auth/social-docs/docs/index.rst

-Python Social Auth aims to be an easy to setup social authentication and authorization mechanism for Python projects supporting protocols like OAuth (1 and 2), OpenId and others.
+Python Social Auth aims to be an easy to setup social authentication and authorization mechanism for Python projects supporting protocols like OAuth (1 and 2), OpenID and others.

 The initial codebase is derived from django-social-auth_ with the idea of generalizing the process to suit the different frameworks around, providing